 The detective’s team includes Domenico ‘Mimì’ Augello, Montalbano’s deputy who is a womanizer; Giuseppe Fazio, a young detective who is Montalbano’s right-hand man, and two other police officers, Galluzzo and the comic Agatino Catarella.
-They all work closely with forensic pathologist, Dr. Marco Pasquano and a local TV journalist, Nicolò Zito, to investigate the leads that will ultimately allow them to solve the crime.
+They all work closely with a forensic pathologist, Dr. Marco Pasquano, and a local TV journalist, Nicolò Zito, to investigate the leads that will ultimately allow them to solve the crime.
 Montalbano’s long-distance girlfriend, Livia, often pops down to Sicily from her home near Genoa, and a loyal housekeeper and cook, Adelina, takes care of Il Commissario in her absence.

 These multi-layered stories offer strange and unexpected digressions from the primary plots that keep viewers guessing until the end.
 To be honest, some of the mysteries are so complex that they are hard to follow.
 But it is easy to get enthralled by the scenery, set design and ambiance as well as the authenticity of the characters played by the wonderful ensemble cast.
 The shows are heavily infused throughout with humor so no matter how sad or upsetting an event or story, there are ample opportunities to laugh along with (or at) the characters.